 There are the following uses of this soil such as;

-- Some plants like apple, elm, ash, willow, tamarack, and many other plants can be grown by using clay soil but not all plants can be grown by this soil.
+- Some plants like apple, elm, ash, willow, tamarack, and many other plants can be grown by using clay soil but not all plants can be grown in this soil.

 - Because of its extraordinary properties, this soil has been used for construction.
-By drying it in the sun or by burning it in the fire, clay can be made into adobe bricks and to build into a house, the bricks are then get together along with mortar which is another component made up of clay.
+By drying it in the sun or by burning it in the fire, clay can be made into adobe bricks and built into a house, the bricks are then got together along with mortar which is another component made up of clay.

-- When water is mixed to it, clay has the ability to be molded into different sorts of shapes and structures and to make pots, pipes, and other useful objects that can be used for household purposes, clay can be used.
+- When water is mixed with it, clay has the ability to be moulded into different sorts of shapes and structures and to make pots, pipes, and other useful objects that can be used for household purposes, clay can be used.
 For ceramics by ceramicists, clay is used.

 - For pottery clayey soil is also used but this is a lengthy process and takes several hours to complete because the clay must be heated slowly.

-- The minerals of clay soil have been used for the folk medicinal field because mineral contents of clay soil help to provide relief for wound and upset stomach infection and clay soil has minerals with antimicrobial properties that are effective in killing pathogenic bacteria.
+- The minerals of clay soil have been used in the folk medicinal field because mineral contents of clay soil help to provide relief for wounds and upset stomach infections and clay soil has minerals with antimicrobial properties that are effective in killing pathogenic bacteria.